-Currently there are two grazing leases on the Fall River Mills Planning issued by PG&E. These leases are automatically renewed on an annual basis.
+Currently there is one grazing lease on the Fall River Valley issued by PG&E. This lease is automatically renewed on an annual basis.

-We recognize that the existing leaseholder depends on the Fall River Mills planning unit for grazing pasture and its importance in providing economic benefit for both the leaseholder and the fee title holder.
+We recognize that the existing leaseholder depends on the Fall River Valley for grazing pasture and its importance in providing economic benefit for both the leaseholder and the fee title holder.

-We intend to honor the existing grazing leases as long as the existing leaseholder remains in the cattle/horse business.
+We intend to honor the existing grazing lease as long as the existing leaseholder remains in the cattle business.
 Terms of the lease may reduce the total number of AUM's based on a range management plan developed to be consistent with the Beneficial Public Values.